 No. Premarital agreement, ante-nuptial agreements and prenuptial agreements are all different terms for the same document and are used interchangeably.

 Preserving assets for children in a RI Prenup

-When a person has a child from a previous relationship and is considering a marriage, he often wants to insure that his child will inherit hard earned assets.
-A person wants to insure that their assets will go to their children rather than their new spouse or the new spouses’ children.
+When a person has a child from a previous relationship and is considering a marriage, he often wants to insure his child will inherit hard earned assets.
+A person wants to insure their assets will go to their children rather than their new spouse or the new spouses’ children.
 This is perhaps the best rationale for a prenup in RI.

 Estate planning can be a crucial element of a good prenuptial agreement in Rhode Island!

 Without protection through estate planning, will, trust or a prenuptial agreement, a substantial portion of your separate assets may go to your new spouse upon divorce or upon your death.
 Estate planning can also be a very important element in premarital agreements.
 I strongly advise that you retain a Rhode Island divorce and family law attorney to draft or represent you concerning the execution of the premarital agreement.